Dwood0986/Happy-Halloween/README.md

 Finally, the [`confirmpanel`] and [`errorpanel`] are used for confirmation dialogs and error messages, respectively, ensuring that users are informed of important actions and issues.

 Overall, the HTML code is well-structured to provide a comprehensive and interactive user interface for the Pumpkin Carving Simulator, with various options and tools for customizing and rendering a virtual pumpkin.

+There are issues still with the rendering of the simulated pumpkin image for some reason.
+If anyone knows what I am doing wrong I would greatly appreciate the advice.
+Happy coding!